All Episodes

 Everybody knew it.

-What instead needed to happen was a momentum shift for the pre express purposes of the media and for the Clinton campaign to be able to say there's a reason to stay in it for the exact thing that's happening now.
+What instead needed to happen was a momentum shift for the express purposes of the media and for the Clinton campaign to be able to say there's a reason to stay in it for the exact thing that's happening now.

-This party is in a state of chaos, and these two candidates are beating the shreds out of each other.
+This party is in a state of chaos, and these two candidates are beating the shreds out of each other, whereas our party is not going to do it.

 There is no way, as we sit here today, Phyllis, no way.

-There is no if Hillary Clinton wins by landslide proportions of 15 to 20 percent in every remaining primary state, she doesn't catch him in delegates.
+There is no, if Hillary Clinton wins by landslide proportions of 15 to 20 percent in every remaining primary state, she doesn't catch him in delegates.

 Yes, I do understand all of that.